codectified/mindroots/src/content/about.md

 If we can see language a little better, the process as a whole, we can probably see ourselves and our minds a bit better, too.

+For a deep-dive into a specific topic, head to the articles in the Latest News section.

 Featured here as part of the project is a morphosyntactic semantic network modeling tool for navigating a graph database of words and their interrelationships.

-From the main menu, select from the list of corpora to view a detailed graph of any word in the corpus.
+From the Corpus Library, select from the list of corpora to view a detailed graph of any word in the corpus.

 (data is limited in the current version!)